wavefrontHQ/docs/pages/doc/proxies_histograms.md

 One approach to dealing with high frequency data is to calculate an aggregate statistic, such as a percentile, at each source and send only that data.
 The problem with this approach is that performing an aggregate of a percentile (such as P95s from a variety of sources) does not yield a valid percentile.

 A Wavefront [histogram](https://en.wikipedia.org/wiki/Histogram) is a distribution of metrics collected and computed by the Wavefront proxy or sent by to you to the proxy.
-In addition to storing histogram data, Wavefront provides language features that can be used to query histogram data from multiple sources and calculate statistics.
-These calculated statistics are then available as new time series that can be used in Wavefront Query Language queries.
+Wavefront Query Language has language features and functions for querying histogram data and computing statistics.
+These statistics are available as new time series that can be used in other queries.

-## Wavefront Histogram Distributions
+## Histogram Distributions

-Wavefront creates distributions by aggregating metrics into bins.
+A histogram distribution aggregates metrics into bins.
 For example, the following figure illustrates a distribution of 205 metrics that range in value from 0 to 120 at t = 1 minute, into bins of size 10.

 ![histogram](images/histogram.png)